smue-smue/ExerciseLookup/README.md

 - Enhanced search and filter capabilities to navigate through code more effectively.

 ## Author
-Sandra Müllner - As a Python beginner, this tool was developed to aid in my learning journey and to streamline my coding practice.
+smue-smue - As a Python beginner, this tool was developed to aid in my learning journey and to streamline my coding practice.

 ## License
 This project is open-sourced under the MIT License.